Skip to content

 pnpm run seed:examsCreates exams and inserts them into MongoDB.

-pnpm run seed:surveysCreates surveys for defaults users and inserts them into MongoDB.
+pnpm run seed:surveysCreates surveys for default users and inserts them into MongoDB.

 pnpm run developStarts the freeCodeCamp API Server and Client Applications.